 2) Get focused.

 At this point, I hope you can see just how important list-building is to your business.
-Even if your goal isn’t volume, if instead you’re aiming for a steady stream of leads for more 1:1 or specialized services, list-building ensures that you can spend less time and energy on sales.
+Even if your goal isn’t volume, if instead you’re aiming for a steady stream of leads for more 1:1 or specialized services, list-building ensures you can spend less time and energy on sales.

 So is the focus of your website building your list?
 Do you have a way to focus traffic from interviews, media appearances, and in-person gigs onto your list?
 Is your call-to-action focused on the story that is growing your business?